influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactRepositoryRefStatus.md

 withDefault(default)
 ```

-If this ref represents the default artifact repository, rather than a config map.
+"If this ref represents the default artifact repository, rather than a config map."

 ### fn withKey